 Auckland City Mission, Starship Children’s Hospital, Westpac Rescue Chopper and others…

 In summary, you break, you donate!

-Shakespeare Orthodontics are proud to support the New Zealand Association of Orthodontics benevolent program: Wish For A Smile
+Shakespeare Orthodontics are proud to support the New Zealand Association of Orthodontics charitable trust: Wish For A Smile

-This organisation provides specialist orthodontic treatment to young New Zealanders who would not otherwise be able to access orthodontic treatment.
+This trust provides specialist orthodontic treatment to young New Zealanders who would not otherwise be able to access orthodontic treatment.

 Know anyone that would benefit?

 Jump on the New Zealand Association of Orthodontics website today and find out more.